Steam cleaner grimy

 How often should I clean my steam cleaner?

-It's recommended to clean your steam cleaner every 3-6 months, or more frequently if you notice a decrease in performance.
+It's recommended to clean your steam cleaner every 3-6 months, or more frequently if you notice a decline in cleaning performance.

 Can I use vinegar to clean my steam cleaner?